Subscribe to Body Moments Newsletter and get a FREE e-book!

 …And the list goes on and on.

-Meditate on the Meaning of Your Forearm, Wrist and Hand Issues
+Reflect on Your Own Forearms, Wrists and Hand Issues

 The whole arm and/or elbow may also be involved in hand, wrist and forearm issues, so you may also want to read about the body metaphors of the upper arms as well.
-Since your arms hold and embrace things, (or fail to do so) you may wish to read Foam Roller Exercises and Stretches for Your Upper Arms.
+Since your arms embrace things and hold things, (or fail to do so) you may wish to read about the Upper Arms and the foam roller exercises for them.

-Create positive affirmations for health surrounding your forearms, wrists and hands:
+To help in your healing process, you may say positive affirmations for your forearms, wrists and hands:

 • I lovingly handle all things in my life and create love and joy!